 The forces shaping our world, climate instability, economic volatility, and a more complex regulatory environment, are becoming more difficult to ignore.

-In the Philippines, where climate risks are rising and infrastructure needs remain pressing, we at DMCI Holdings remain focused on delivering real value through robust infrastructure projects and continuous sustainability improvements across our operations.
+In the Philippines, where climate risks are rising and infrastructure needs remain urgent, we at DMCI Holdings remain focused on delivering real value through physical infrastructure and ongoing efforts to improve sustainability across our operations.

 As expectations around corporate responsibility evolve, our stakeholders are looking beyond financial results.
 There is growing interest in how companies contribute to environmental management, community development, and ethical business practices.
 These shifts continue to challenge us to respond with purpose, accountability, and a long-term mindset.